joaonunomota/vue-fireworks/README.md

-# vue-fireworks
+# Vue-Fireworks

-🎆 A wrapper to add fireworks to apps.
+A fireworks display all wrapped into one component.